bdelacretaz/selenium-jupiter-example/README.md

 # selenium-jupiter-example
 Minimal example using [selenium-jupiter](https://github.com/bonigarcia/selenium-jupiter) with JUnit5.

-The Dockerfile demonstrates running PhantomJS-based tests from JUnit on a relatively minimal environment.
+The Dockerfile demonstrates running WebDriver tests from JUnit using a Selenium Grid.

-To test this, use:
+To test this, start the Grid with:

-    docker build -t selenium-jupiter-example .
-    docker run -v $HOME/.m2/:/root/.m2/ selenium-jupiter-example

-For now several tests are `@Disabled` due to the limitations of this `maven` Docker image.
+    docker-compose -f selenium-grid-docker-compose.yml up

+And run the tests with `mvn clean test`.